GestRepair/GestRepairDB/README.md

 # GestRepair Database

 ## API
-The API can be found [here](https://github.com/barcelosrui/gestRepairapi)
+The API can be found [here](https://github.com/GestRepair/GestRepairAPI)

 ## Frontend Desktop Java
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/GestRepairFrontendJava)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairBackOffice)

 ## Frontend Web Angular
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/GestRepairFrontendAngular)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairWeb)

 ## Database
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairDB)

+## APP Android
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/gestRepairdb)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairAPPAndroid)

 ## HOW TO USED
 1. Ensure that the database server is turned on.